nodejs/diagnostics/docs/AsyncWrap/README.md

 inside one of the hooks, creates an infinite recursion.
 Use `fs.syncWrite(1, msg)` or `process._rawDebug(msg)` instead.

 * `process.nextTick` never creates a handle object.
-You will have to money patch this.
+You will have to monkey patch this.

-* Timer functions (like `setTimeout`) shares a single `Timer` handle, thus you will usually have to money patch those functions.
+* Timer functions (like `setTimeout`) shares a single `Timer` handle, thus you will usually have to monkey patch those functions.

 ## Resources